adrinux/sausiq/README.md

 A couple of shell scripts and a couple of cloud init config files to get an Ubuntu Server Cloud virtual machine running in Qemu.
 Uses the Ubuntu Server cloud image.

+Currently the 20.10 'Groovy Gorilla' image is hard coded but can be edited in setup.sh to a different version.

 I use this for testing my Ansible roles before running them against actual cloud based virtual servers.
 Such as those at Linode (Please use my [referal URL](https://www.linode.com/?r=dab963ab63e7e4f2a6f32c334bf839513928ff5d) if you choose Linode as a host).

 ## Notes